Himanshuu002/Heart-disease_model_deploy/README.md

-# Lung Cancer Prediction App
+# Heart Disease Prediction App

 This is a Streamlit web app that uses a trained XGBoost model to predict the risk of lung cancer based on user input.